dtscalibration/python-dts-calibration/docs/examples/notebooks/02Define_sections.ipynb.rst

 Sections are defined in a dictionary with its keywords of the names of the reference temperature time series.
-Its values are lists of slice objects, where each slice object is a section.
+Its values are lists of slice objects, where each slice object is a stretch.

 Note that slice is part of the standard Python library and no import is required.